 Timon was then invited to choose his own cancer treatment from options including radiotherapy and a radical prostatectomy.
 For a man in his 50s, embarking on a new relationship (and now soon to be married), the thought of signing up for a cancer treatment which carries a 40% chance it could leave him impotent or incontinent was devastating.

-Proton beam therapy arose as a more encouraging option after Timon attended a talk by oncology expert and co-founder of Proton Partners International Professor, Karol Sikora, at his local prostate cancer support group.
+Proton beam therapy arose as a more encouraging option after Timon attended a talk by oncology expert and co-founder of Rutherford Health plc (formerly known as Proton Partners International) Professor, Karol Sikora, at his local prostate cancer support group.
 Timon read up on proton beam therapy and was particularly heartened by its much lower risk of side effects, as the treatment is highly targeted and minimises damage to surrounding healthy tissue.

 Proton beam therapy can be used in various forms of cancer; however, it is particularly effective for tackling hard-to-reach tumours.
 Deciding to go ahead with proton beam therapy, Timon was treated at the Rutherford Cancer Centre South Wales in November 2018.